 “My husband and I verbally made the decision that we were going to move from a small town in Iowa to Washington D.C.," she wrote.
 "Although I have a job, he doesn't and D.C. has so much more opportunity for him.
 We both love the city and want to move to a place where more opportunities for ourselves and our kids would exist.
 I have the luxury of being a contractor, so I can kind of move wherever there is Internet.
 Recently, my husband was offered a permanent job.
 He hasn’t taken the role yet, but I can tell he wants to take it.
 He is afraid of change and I’m afraid of staying.
 I’m so bored here and cannot take this much longer.
 Ladies, advice?
 Please?”

-A few other FGB’ers responded to her plea for advice.
+A few other FGB’ers responded to her plea for advice with words of wisdom.

 “Push for change!
 I think change brings personal growth, breaks bad patterns and releases our potential,” one woman wrote.